Toyism: Mind Games

 In 2004 this game concept is devised.
 Two artists battle against each other and by doing so together they create a composition.
 Based on existing games like Tic-tac-toe, Chess and Four-in-a-row two main themes (and when applicable sub-themes) are worked out by the participating artists.
-Mostly the complete artwork consists of separate pieces of art that can be joined together differently, visualising different game situations.
+Mostly the complete artwork consists of separate pieces of art that can be joined differently, visualising different game situations.

 The Dot Project (De Stip)

-On July 14, 2009 the group is ventured upon an extensive project: painting a spherical gas storage container, being 22 meters in height and 1250 square meters in surface, situated in Emmen, Netherlands.
+On July 14, 2009, the group is ventured upon an extensive project: painting a spherical gas storage container, being 22 meters in height and 1250 square meters in surface, situated in Emmen, Netherlands.
 The toyists transformed this object within 9 months (6000 hours) into a colourful artwork called The Dot tells the story about Live with Energy.

 Toyism Ka

 A Ford Ka has been transformed to a driving artwork which has been moving around the town of Emmen and eventually was bought by a private person during a public sale.